keyhankamyar/keyhankamyar.github.io/content/posts/spax-introduction.md

   - open source ML tools
 author: "Keyhan Kamyar"
 canonicalURL: "https://keyhankamyar.github.io/posts/spax-introduction/"
-summary: "Type-safe search space definition for ML.
-One-line Pydantic migration, conditional parameters, iterative refinement with overrides, seamless Optuna integration.
-The HPO/NAS library that should have existed from day one."
+summary: "Type-safe, declarative search spaces for real-world HPO.
+Define once, refine safely.
+Conditional, nested spaces with minimal syntax and clear semantics."
 ---

 Finding optimal parameters—hyperparameters, architecture choices, whatever—should be straightforward.
 It's not.
 Which libraries?
 What's the actual workflow?
 How do I search a massive space without wasting weeks of compute?
 By the time you figure it out, you've written hundreds of lines of boilerplate, debugged silent parameter conflicts, and discovered that "search everything at once" wastes compute and gets bad results.